We know these are challenging times, and we are committed to serving you.

 We have relief options available.
 Please call our loan servicing provider, American Education Services (AES), at (800) 233-0557.
 A dedicated AES representative will work with you one on one to create a solution that meets your individual needs.
 You may also engage with AES via their self-service website, mobile app, and social channels.
 Options for relief include:

-- After 90 days, if your economic hardship continues, we will work with you to provide additional relief, including a modified payment plan.
+- After the Natural Disaster Forbearance, if your economic hardship continues, we will work with you to provide additional relief, including a modified payment plan.

 - A modified payment plan, which could provide a temporary reduction in your monthly installment, allowing you to continue the paydown of your loan(s) during these challenging economic times.